clelidm/SpinModels/README.md

 # SpinModels
-General programs to generate data and fit data with spin models with high order interactions.
+General programs to generate or fit data with spin models with high order interactions.

 This repository contains two programs placed each in a different folder:
   - the folder "GenerateData" contains a program that can generate data from a chosen spin model with any high order interactions;